paulrobertlloyd/paulrobertlloyd-v4/src/_content/presentations/2017-06-30-patterns_day.md

     Those familiar with the history of responsive design will know that [Ethan arrived at that name](https://alistapart.com/article/responsive-web-design) after looking at responsive architecture, which seeks to design buildings that react according to their environment and adapt to the needs of those inhabiting them.

-    Indeed, much of the thinking around design systems and software architecture can trace it’s history back to the writing of the architect Christopher Alexander, who coined the term ‘pattern’ in relation to a broader language for design thinking.
+    Indeed, much of the thinking around design systems and software architecture can trace it’s history back to the writing of the architect Christopher Alexander, who coined the term *pattern* in relation to a broader language for design thinking.

     As much as we can learn from where architecture has been successful, lessons can be drawn from its many failures, also.
 - image: /images/2017/06/patterns_day/17.png